Antonia Soulez

-Antonia Soulez (born 1943 in Paris) is a French philosopher, musician, poet, and emerita professor of philosophy of Paris 8 St-Denis.
+Antonia Soulez (born 1943 in Paris) is a French philosopher, musician, poet, and emerita professor of philosophy at Paris 8 St-Denis.

 Life

 She started teaching philosophy in Lille before relocating to Amiens.
 She then taught at Tunis University, Créteil, and Nancy before finally settling at the university of Paris 8 St-Denis.

 She co-directed the Collège international de philosophie between 2001 and 2004.

 Thought

 After a thesis on Plato, she shifted towards philosophy of language and logic and Wittgenstein.
 She is now a specialist of the Vienna Circle and of Wittgenstein.